cameronotoole44/milestoneProject03/README.md

 - **Chinese Mythology Gameboard:** A new thematic expansion featuring questions related to Chinese mythology.
 - **Power-Ups:** Special abilities that provide an advantage during gameplay:
-  - **Thor's Fury**: Doubles points for the next 3 questions.
+  - **Thor's Fury:** Doubles points for the next 3 questions.
-  - **Athena's Insight**: Removes two incorrect answers, making it easier to choose the correct one.
+  - **Athena's Insight:** Removes two incorrect answers, making it easier to choose the correct one.
-  - **Loki's Trick**: Allows you to swap the current question for a new one.
+  - **Loki's Trick:** Allows you to swap the current question for a new one.
-  - **Chronos Pause**: Temporarily pauses the game timer.
+  - **Chronos Pause:** Temporarily pauses the game timer.
 - **Admin Panel:** A dedicated administrative interface for managing game data, player stats, and other controls.
+- **Question Updates:** Question pools will be continuously updated with new questions!

 ---